Alawala Amuna Rock Inscription in Kurunegala (අලවල අමුණ පර්වත ලිපිය)

 Loading...

-15 kilometers away from Kurunegala, on the banks of Kospothu Oya which is a tributary of Daduru Oya close to the Alawala Amuna (anicut) lies this partly damaged inscription engraved on a rock surface, now protected by an iron fence.
+15 kilometres away from Kurunegala, on the banks of Kospothu Oya which is a tributary of Daduru Oya close to the Alawala Amuna (anicut) lies this partly damaged inscription engraved on a rock surface, now protected by an iron fence.

 The inscription covers an area of 12 ft. by 11 ft.
-8 in., and consists of thirty-three lines.
+8 in. and consists of thirty-three lines.
 The letters, which are deeply and clearly engraved, vary in size between 2¾ in. and 5¼ in.
-The script, on the whole, is the same as in other records of the middle of the fourteenth century, e.g. the Gadaldeniya rock-inscription of Dharmakirti Thero.
+The script, on the whole, is the same as in other records of the middle of the fourteenth century, e.g. the Gadaldeniya rock inscription of Dharmakirti Thero.

 According to Paranavitana, the grant registered in the document was not to the benefit of the Maedagama temple.
-The inscription refers to the building of the Lankatilaka Viharaya, and mentions Sena-Lamka-Adhikara in this connection, the king referred to cannot be Parakramabahu of Dambadeniya Kingdom.
+The inscription refers to the building of the Lankatilaka Viharaya and mentions Sena-Lamka-Adhikara in this connection, the king referred to cannot be Parakramabahu of Dambadeniya Kingdom.

-Muller does not mention that the first ten lines of the record were damaged when he inspected it ; possibly he could read the name of Parakramabahu in line 4, and was therefore inclined to accept without hesitation the opinion of the villagers.
+Muller does not mention that the first ten lines of the record were damaged when he inspected it; possibly he could read the name of Parakramabahu in line 4, and was, therefore, inclined to accept without hesitation the opinion of the villagers.

 References